Valletta – The capital city of Malta

 Central Bank of Malta Currency Museum

 Closely located to the Auberge de Castille is the Central Bank of Malta Currency Museum.
-The Museum showcases coins and banknotes which where used in Malta.
-The range is from Punic times to the Order of St. John, the British period, the Maltese Lira and finally today’s Euro.
+The Museum showcases coins and banknotes which were used in Malta.
+The range is from Punic times to the Order of St. John, the British period, the Maltese Lira, and finally today’s Euro.

 Upper Barrakka Gardens

 One of the most known public gardens is the Upper Barrakka Gardens.
 The garden is found on the upper tier of St. Peter and St. Paul Bastion and was built in 1560.
 It can also be accessed from just outside the Valletta Waterfront, located under the city walls, by means of a modern lift.
 These gardens used to be used for recreation by the knights of the Italian division of the Order of St. John, but in 1800, following the French occupation of Malta, they were opened to the public.
 The gardens also have several monuments and memorials.

 Saluting Battery at Upper Barrakka Gardens overlooking The Three Cities

 The Saluting Battery is located on the lower tier.
 It is found on the highest point of the city walls and you also have a beautiful panoramic view of the Grand Harbour.
 There are arches, which were built by the Italian knight Fra Flaminio Balbiani in 1661.
 These were originally roofed; however, the ceiling was removed in 1775 following the Rising of the Priests.

 Modern lift that takes you to the Upper Barrakka Gardens

 Lower Barrakka Gardens